 From this you will possibly discover a lot of information that you are unaware of.

-All applications for loans were detailed, including assets sought, e.g., stock, plant, fencing materials, shedding etc., the proposed supplier and purchase price of the item/s.
+When conducting your Australian records research you will probably discover that all applications for loans were very detailed, including assets sought, e.g., stock, plant, fencing materials, shedding etc., the proposed supplier and purchase price of the item/s.
 The proposed period for the loan repayment, frequency of payments etc. Written reports were submitted monthly for several years, particularly while receiving commonwealth support, listing additions to the family, stock, fencing, cultivation, pasture and water supply improvement, rabbit control, hay cut etc..
 Most ex service people were used to no or little privacy, so what we may consider invasive didn't seem to worry them.
 This is very useful information for building an impression of seasonal conditions, and how your forebears struggled to get ahead.

-Depending on the size of the settlement there may be station records prior to settlers being balloted in.
+Depending on the size of the Australian Settlement, there may be station records prior to settlers being balloted in.

-Lawrenny for example had a manager, who possibly had staff to do a considerable amount of paper work giving rise to great paper-based records of finances, production, development, purchase and sale of assets, workforce etc. The information is there, but it is up to you to go and inspect it.
+Lawrenny for example had a manager, who possibly had staff to do a considerable amount of paper work....giving rise to great paper-based records of finances, production, development, purchase and sale of assets, workforce etc. The information is there, but it is up to you to implement Australian records research and go and find, and inspect it.
 Typically you need to contact the archive, explain what it is you want to see, and arrange for the files to be brought out of storage.
 This usually takes a few days.
 There is generally a reading area etc. for you to peruse the information at your own pace.
 Take whatever you think you will need to take records, e.g. pens, paper, money for photo copying etc..

-The respective Settlement Boards presented at least annual reports to Parliament, which contain a lot of interesting reading, statistics and photographs, as evidenced in my site.
+You will discover that the respective State governnments had created Settlement Boards.
+These Boards presented at least annual reports to Parliament.
+The reports are valuable sources of information for your Australian records research.
+The reports contain a lot of interesting reading, statistics and photographs, as evidenced in my site.
 You may also be able to discover reports for your State.
 Hopefully some of you may also publish them to the web, for the benefit of the wider community.

-Arranged in a clockwise manner, no parochial contests entered into.
+Arranged in a clockwise manner, no parochial contests entered into here.

 There is also a Federal Archive: